It’s time to regulate political advertising

 Fair Vote Canada believes that voters deserve to make informed decisions based on accurate information.

 What remedies are available now, if a political or referendum advertisement contains a black and white lie?

-Regardless of how inaccurate content is, and the impact of that, there is no body to even file a complaint with in Canada.
+Regardless of how inaccurate content is, and the impact of that, there is no body with which to even file a complaint in Canada.

 The Advertising Standards Code regulates advertising in Canada.
 For example: